The 20 Best Hereditary Spastic Paraparesis Doctors Near Me in Pittsburgh, PA

 English

-Jessica Berry is a Physiatrist in Pittsburgh, Pennsylvania.
+Jessica Berry is a Physiatrist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Berry is rated as an Experienced provider by MediFind in the treatment of Hereditary Spastic Paraparesis.
-Her top areas of expertise are Paraplegia, Stroke, Hemiplegia, and Chronic Subdural Hematoma.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Paraplegia, Stroke, Hemiplegia, and Chronic Subdural Hematoma.

 Experienced in Hereditary Spastic Paraparesis